Aflah203/spin_piece/README.md

 My first open source "" app .

+## Getting Started

+A flutter app with spin wheel to lotterify the chest piece or leg piece of chicken mandhi,etc  (Done for Fun).

 Thank You!

-## Getting Started

-A flutter app for spin wheel and lotterify the chest piece or leg piece of chicken mandhi,etc